PavanRangani/docs/docs/prd/tasks/tasks.md

 ## Edit task (One time or Recurring)

 - Tasks whose status is `Done` can't be edited.
 Task in any other status can be edited any time
-- For Open Task (Whose notification dates is passed), Dates can not be edited.
-For Upcoming tasks dates can be edited.
+- For Open Task (Whose notification dates is passed), `Notification date` can not be edited.
+- For Upcoming tasks dates can be edited.
 This means that system doesn't allow to edit task in such a way that task is removed from open tab and move to the Upcoming tab
   - For e.g. Consider one task whose Notification date is 15 November 2021, and today's date is 18 November 2021.
-So this task will be available in Open tab and when user Edit that task, its Date section will be disable.
+So this task will be available in Open tab and when user Edit that task, `Notification date` will be disable.
+- On Edit, If user removes the family name, the values of the `Entity`, `Section` and `RACI Roles` will be reset and disabled.

-### Edit One time tasks
+### Edit One time/Meeting tasks

 - One time task can be edited anytime.
-- During the edit of open task `Due`, `Start`, `Notification` date can't be edited.
-For this, system shows proper warning message.
-  - Warning message: `Dates can't be changed once notification date is passed`.
+- For Open tasks,
+  - Any of the details can be edited except `Notification date`.
+  - If the task doesn't have a notification date and the user changes the start date to a future date, `Notification date` doesn't appear.

+- For Upcoming tasks, user can change any of the details.
+(Notes: Here consider that task will be moved from `Upcoming` tab to `Open` tab)

 ### Edit Recurring tasks